BootstrapCMS/CMS/README.md

 2. Enter your cache server details into `config/cache.php`.
 3. Setting the driver to array will effectively disable caching if you don't want the overhead.

 ## Setting Up Themes

 Bootstrap CMS also ships with 18 themes, 16 from [Bootswatch](http://bootswatch.com).

 1. You can set your theme in `config/theme.php`.
-2. You can also set your nav bar style in `config/theme.php`.
+2. You can also set your navbar style in `config/theme.php`.
 3. After making theme changes, you will have to run `php artisan app:update`.